 Clear, colourless to yellowish or slightly yellowish-brown, slightly viscous liquid.

-Short term relief of constipation.
+For the short-term relief of occasional constipation.

 For oral administration

 The following dosages are recommended to be taken at night to produce evacuation the following morning.

 It is recommended to start with the lowest dose.
 The dose may be adjusted up to the maximum recommended dose to produce regular stools.

 The maximum recommended daily dose should not be exceeded.